 Then in verse 10, “Always carrying about in the body the dying of Jesus so that the life of Jesus may also be manifested in our body.”
 In other words, I put my life on the line to die for the cause of Christ in order that I might manifest His life.

 Verse 11, “We who live are constantly being delivered over to death for Jesus’ sake so that the life of Jesus also may be manifested in our mortal flesh.”
 The same thing repeated again.
-“In order that we might demonstrate His life, in order that we might be a model of the transformation of regeneration and salvation, we risk death.
+In order that we might demonstrate His life, in order that we might be a model of the transformation of regeneration and salvation, we risk death.
 Verse 12 says it another way, abbreviated, “Death works in us so life can work in you.”

-And you come to the reason for this in verse 13, the reason he was constantly being hounded and threatened and plotted against was because verse 13 says, “We have the same spirit of faith according to what is written, I believed,” and he borrows this from Psalm 116, “I believed therefore I spoke, we also believed, therefore we also speak.”
-The point is, the reason we are in so much trouble is we speak the truth.
-“Knowing,”verse 14, here it is, “that He who raised the Lord Jesus will raise us also with Jesus.”
-And listen to this, “And will present us with you.”
+And you come to the reason for this in verse 13, the reason he was constantly being hounded and threatened and plotted against was because, verse 13 says, “We have the same spirit of faith according to what is written.
+I believed” - and he borrows this from Psalm 116 - “I believed; therefore, I spoke.
+We also believe; therefore, we also speak.”
+The point is the reason we’re in so much trouble is we speak the truth.
+“Knowing” - verse 14, here it is - “that He who raised the Lord Jesus will raise us also with Jesus.”
+And listen to this: “And will present us with you.”
 That’s reunion.

-We take this momentary light affliction because it’s producing for us an eternal weight of glory, far beyond all comparison.
-And then he gives you his view.
-“We look not at the things that are seen, but at the things which are not seen, for the things that are seen are temporal, the things that are not seen are eternal.”
+We take this momentary, light affliction because it’s producing for us an eternal weight of glory, far beyond all comparison.
+And then he gives you his view: “We look not at the things that are seen but at the things which are not seen, for the things which are seen are temporal; the things which are not seen are eternal.”